tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

   **Answer**: A signed message that authorizes the transfer of funds from one account to another.

-Explain to students that today we are going to be talking about blockchains in our favorite language, Python.
+Explain to students that today we are going to be talking to blockchains in our favorite language, Python.

 Ask the class: